 “If the supply chain stays mostly open — I mean refineries, metal and alloy makers, magnet makers, chemical processors, electronic component manufacturers, automotive manufacturers and so forth — we may see prices continue to rise and stabilize at a higher level,” she said.

 “The situation may change if COVID-19 returns during the northern hemisphere winter, forcing governments to close businesses and restrict traveling.”

 Don’t forget to follow us @INN_Resource for real-time updates!

-Securities Disclosure: I, Georgia Williams, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Priscila Barrera, hold no direct investment interest in any company mentioned in this article.